Bugline Trail: North Lake to Sussex

 To reach the trailhead by vehicle, from Wisconsin State Highway 83 in North Lake, turn northeast on Kilbourne Road.
 Drive 0.3 mile and turn right (south) onto Hartman Court.
 The dirt road is 300 feet ahead.
 The second parking spot is another 350 yards down the road.

-The Bugline Trail begins its eastward journey near North Lake.
+The Bugline Trail begins its eastward journey near the unincorporated community of North Lake.
 Located in northwestern Waukesha County, this area was once a crossroads of two Native American trails.
 This land was originally home to members of the Ho-Chunk and Potawatomi tribes, who lived on the shores of different local lakes.

-The first white Americans arrived in 1837.
+The first white Americans arrived in the area in1837, when Wisconsin was still a territory.
 The first home was built in 1853, with mills appearing soon after.
 The lakes attracted visitors, and resorts were built for urbanites traveling here for leisure and recreation.
 As the population increased other businesses were constructed, including a general store, brewery, hotel, stockyards, and lumber company.
 Today, North Lake still caters to tourists.

-From its beginning, the Bugline Trail advances east through a hardwood forest.
+Returning to the Bugline Trail, it advances east from its begins through a hardwood forest.
 After a half mile, it bridges the small Oconomowoc River.
-On the river’s eastern bank, a hiking trail emerges from the north, winding down the hill and onto the path.
+On the river’s eastern bank, a hiking trail emerges from the left (north), winding down the hill and onto the path.
 This is the Ice Age National Scenic Trail, which shares the route for 1.5 miles.
 In some sections the Ice Age Trail has a separate grassy path, adjacent to the paved Bugline Trail.

 After 0.75 mile the trail crosses its first road, County Highway E. Less than a half mile later it crosses County Highway VV.
 The trail intersects this county road several times along the way.
 On the south side of road is the expansive Milwaukee Ultimate Fields.
 The land previously housed the Milwaukee Polo Club, but now is claimed by Ultimate Frisbee Group.

-From the county highway, the trail continues east through farm fields and neighborhoods.
-It crosses two streets, including Dorn Road.
-There, the Ice Age National Scenic Trail departs from the path to follow the road south.
+From the County Highway VV, the Bugline Trail continues east past farm fields and residential neighborhoods.
+It crosses two streets, including Dorn Road. the Ice Age National Scenic Trail departs from the path at Dorn Road, following the road to the right (south).

-Just over a mile from County Highway VV, the trail turns sharply south.
+About 350 yards east of Dorn Road, the trail turns sharply right (south).
 It is easy to assume the route continues straight east, but this is a spur trail leading to a nearby street.
-The main trail turns south and heads down a short, steep hill through a neighborhood.
+The main trail turns right (south) and heads down a short, steep hill through a neighborhood.

 Pollworth Park is the first park along the trail.
 It has a parking lot, ball diamonds, and restrooms open only on game days.
 Fireman’s Park comes next, with restrooms, picnic tables, a playground, and ball diamonds.
 A trailhead with parking lot is located aside the park.
 There are also park benches and a self-serve bicycle repair station.
 The trailhead and park is accessed by car from County Highway VV (Main Street) in Merton.

-On Main Street, a historical marker by the trail tells the story of Merton.
+On Main Street, a historical marker tells the story of Merton.
 A Potawatomi village once sat on the Bark River nearby, along a Native American trail.
-A large ancient Indian mound was also located there.
-White Americans and immigrants began arriving in the 1840s.
-The community was named “Warren,” but changed to honor the English town of Merton.
+White Americans and European immigrants began arriving in the 1840s.
+The community was named “Warren,” but changed its name to honor the English town of Merton.
 In 1922, the village was incorporated.

-Back on the Bugline Trail, the path crosses the east side of Main Street and then turns left.
-It travels one block north on Main Street.
-After crossing Paul Avenue, the route turns right (east) and returns to the paved path.
+Returning to the Bugline Trail in Merton, the path crosses County Road VV (Main Street) and turns left (north).
+It travels one block on Main Street.
+Immediately after crossing Paul Avenue, the route turns right (east) and returns to the paved path.

-After crossing the road, the Bugline Trail passes another park.
+After crossing the Lake Five Road, the Bugline Trail passes another park.
 A spur trail on the right (south) leads to Lisbon Community Park.
-This park serves as a trailhead or rest top, with many amenities.
-It features restrooms, picnic tables and grills, covered shelters, hiking trails, canoe access to the Bark River, fishing, and a volleyball court.
+This park is a beautiful space that works well as a trailhead or rest top.
+It has many amenities including restrooms, picnic tables and grills, covered shelters, hiking trails, canoe access to the Bark River, fishing, and a volleyball court.
 The park’s archery range is a bit further down the trail.

 Lisbon Community Park is reached by car from Wisconsin State Highway 164 in Sussex.
 From the state highway, turn west on Silver Spring Drive and drive 2.6 miles to Lake Five Road.
-Then turn right (north) and go one mile.
-Turn right (east) on Oakwood Road, and left (north) into the park on Bartlett Parkway.
+Then turn right (north) and drive one mile.
+Turn right (east) on Oakwood Road, proceed 175 yards, and turn left (north) into the park on Bartlett Parkway.

 The main path heads down a hill, but trail-goers may take a spur trail to the right (south) up a small incline.
 This leads to Sussex Village Park, another trailhead.
 It is 0.3 mile to the parking lot.
 This substantial park features restrooms, picnic shelters, a playground, splashpad, multi-sport courts, athletic fields and ball diamond, and a disc golf course.